DavisQBio/semester-biology/readings/R-01-intro-to-r.md

 > [Answers](../answers/R01C3)

-Now that we have learned how to write scripts, and the basics of R's data structures, we are ready to start learn about data frames and start working with some data.
+Now that we have learned how to write scripts, and the basics of R's data structures, we are ready to start learning about data frames and working with data.

 <p style="text-align: right; font-size: small;">
-Page built on: 2018-09-18 at 11:19:07
+Page built on: 2018-09-18 at 11:22:31
 </p>